Marxism–Leninism–Maoism: Nepal

 The Unified Communist Party of Nepal (Maoist), a national communist party with a revolutionary background, is a follower of Marxism–Leninism–Maoism.
 However, the party has also developed its own guiding thought known as Marxism–Leninism–Maoism–Prachanda Path which was developed taking Nepal's political, sociological and geographical constraints into consideration.

-The Communist Party of Nepal is another Marxist–Leninist–Maoist party in Nepal.
+The Communist Party of Nepal (Maoist) is another Marxist–Leninist–Maoist party in Nepal.
 It claims that the UCPN(M) is a revisionist organization and is continuing the people's war against the UCPN(M) government.

 Philippines

 The Communist Party of the Philippines, which has been fighting an insurgency against the Philippine state since 1968, has espoused Marxism-Leninism-Maoism.
 In its earlier years, party documents referred to Marxism-Leninism-Mao Zedong Thought rather than Marxism-Leninism-Maoism.